MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-overview-v15.md

 ### Clean steps
 -->
-## Technical Upgrade to Business Central 2019 Wave 2
+## Technical Upgrade of a Code Customized Application to Business Central 2019 Wave 2 platform

 Use this process when you have a customized Business Central application that you want to upgrade to the Business Central Wave 2 platform.
 This will not upgrade the application to the latest version.
 With this process, you will convert the entire application from C/AL to an base application extension.